slothoth/Fall-From-Heaven/README.md

 - [ ] Someone made a framework for Stellaris meteors on discord.
 Just copy that I guess..
 - [ ] UI prompt from events to do city switch        doable

+## Misc:
+- [ ] Double prod with Copper Form of Titan example.
+- [ ] Need 3 libraries for Great Library, same with Theatre

 ## LowHangingCiv:
 - [ ] The Draw project to force war to you from everyone, half city population, half unit health    Damage all units is simple, pPlayer:GetDiplomacy():DeclareWarOn(), city pop, unsure
 - [ ] Manor + Pillar of Chains building that does Required Amenities * int = prod          Probably also a lua thing.
 Lua : Event : PlayerTurnStarted.
 Needs rebalacing as sucks under civ vi
 - [ ] Free starting hero Lucian         I think someone has implemented multiple starting units per civ.
 Could also just grant him on first settle.
 - [ ] planar gates randomly summon units              Lua : Event : PlayerTurnStarted : Iterate through cities with planar gates.
 Check if they have the other buildings.
 Have random chance to spawn.
+- [ ] Infernal no amenity cost? as they get no unhappiness.
 ## Hard but minor:
 - [ ] Blizzard weather, (implement like GS blizzard but gives snow)
 - [ ] Hall of Mirrors clone spawning
+- [ ] Do we swap Amenities and Housing as Amenities and Housing?

 ## CivHard
   Sprawling, have bigger cities, 3 distance, but only allowed 3 cities.
 Other cities founded are Settlements, which have 0 yields and only allow access to resources.
 This seems very hard.